Perplexity AI Stats May 2026: Uses, Users, Market Share, and More.

 Perplexity AI Demographics – Who Uses It The Most?

-Seeing both the US and India in the top spots isn’t surprising, but the final three are rather shocking.
+Seeing both the US and India in the top spots isn’t surprising, but the final three are rather unusual.

 When carrying out the same research for other AI platforms, most tend to include Japan, Brazil, Korea or sometimes the United Kingdom.

-Having Germany and France in the top five – and with monthly traffic increases, no less – gives a fascinating look at which countries seem to adopt Perplexity over other AI tools.
+Having Germany and France in the top five – both with monthly traffic increases – gives a fascinating look at which countries are adopting Perplexity over other AI tools.
+The strong European footprint is partly a reflection of Perplexity’s aggressive publisher partnership strategy (it has over 300 publisher partners, including Time, Fortune, Der Spiegel, and Lee Enterprises).

 But what about sex and age distribution amongst users?

-Tenet has compiled some excellent research into these areas of user demographics, displaying some key findings when it comes to the percentage of male and female Perplexity users:
+Tenet has compiled research into these areas of user demographics, displaying some key findings when it comes to the percentage of male and female Perplexity users:

 - 60.19% male users